-Remmina is a is free and open-source, feature-rich and powerful remote desktop client for Linux and other Unix-like systems, written in GTK+3.
+Remmina is a free and open-source, feature-rich, and powerful remote desktop client for Linux and other Unix-like systems, written in GTK+3.
 It’s intended for system administrators and travelers, who need to remotely access and work with many computers.

 - Enables users to maintain a list of connection profiles, organized by groups.

 - Supports quick connections by users directly putting in the server address.

 - Remote desktops with higher resolutions are scrollable/scalable in both window and fullscreen modes.